- 1 stick unsalted butter

 - 1 tablespoon minced garlic

-- 4 pints oysters and their liquor, picked over to remove any bits of shell
+- 1 pint oysters (with their liquor,) picked over to remove any bits of shell

 - 1 tablespoon Worcestershire sauce